hpcaitech/ColossalAI/examples/language/palm/README.md

 ```

 ## New API
 We have modified our previous implementation of PaLM with our new Booster API, which offers a more flexible and efficient way to train your model.
 The new API is more user-friendly and easy to use.
 You can find the new API in train.py.
-We have also offer a shell script test_ci.sh for you to go through all our plugins for the booster.
+We also offer a shell script test_ci.sh for you to go through all our plugins for the booster.
 For more information about the booster API you can refer to https://colossalai.org/docs/basics/booster_api/.

 ## Test on Enwik8